jnour/Jenkins-Android/README.md

                                           Select option Gradle Wrapper
                                           Finally specify the task to execute (Ex: clean build) Gradle build file Path : app/build.gradle.==>More details further

+In the next part, we will discuss more detailed configuration steps in both Ant and Gradle.
+The purpose of this configurations is to build multiple variant of our application without modifing any single line of code.
+The variants of our sample project is 2 apps , the first for devellopement called dev and the second app is for produciton called prod.
+The difference betweend these 2 apps will be : App Name,Image Icone,App Version, Package Name Webservice URL .
+After launching our build task, we will have to APK (dev/prod), with custom ressources for both of them.
+And the cool part, is having both flavor(dev/prod) installed at the SAME time in the SAME device, thanks to the configuration of different package name for each variant.

+Obviously, we can push further our customization, by having different behavior for each variant, like payed vs free, ads vs without ads ... depending in the project functionnality.

+Now, lets stop talking and start working.
+We will begin with Ant build system.
+Ofently used with Eclipse IDE.

+1- Configuration for Ant Build system : (dev vs prod)